Spring lamb, rhubarb and the return of our Glean on Me baskets...

 Wil-Hi Fam is here with their gorgeous cuts of lamb.
 Try this classic spring lamb with rosemary or lamb burgers with an asparagus snap pea slaw.
 I might add some feta cheese from Painted Goat.

-Simply Masala, selling complete spice kits so you can create your own classic Indian dishes at home like Aloo Gobi, Saag Paneer, Sabzi, Chana Masala, and more.
+Please welcome new vendor Simply Masala, selling complete spice kits so you can create your own classic Indian dishes at home like Aloo Gobi, Saag Paneer, Sabzi, Chana Masala, and more.
 Buy your spinach at Sun Sprout Farm and give these a go this week for an easy weeknight dinner.
 Grab some rhubarb from the Orchards of Concklin to make this easy peasy crisp.

-The knife sharpener returns this week as does
+The knife sharpener returns this week as does Rose Swan and her stunning pottery.

-Charlotte of Charlottes Home Kitchen will also be here with her gluten and dairy-free cakes she laces with organically-grown flowers from her Rockland County garden.
+Charlotte of Charlotte’s Home Kitchen will also be here with her gluten and dairy-free cakes she laces with organically-grown flowers from her Rockland County garden.

 We can’t wait to see you at the market–at 9:30!